Valborg Aulin was an eminent pianist, composer and piano teacher.

 Despite Valborg Aulin’s favourable reputation as a piano teacher in Stockholm she opted to move to Örebro in 1903.
 She stopped composing, continued to teach, and socialised among upper class families who shared her musical interests. Örebro enjoyed a rich musical social life, which Valborg Aulin became part of.
 She performed as a pianist at the Philomeles society concerts as well as at concerts in the Nicolai church.
 Between 1914 and 1924 she held annual concerts each February which were well-publicised in the town.
 In contrast to her years in Stockholm, Valborg Aulin had a strong cultural capital in Örebro which meant that she enjoyed a prominent position in the city’s musical life right up until her death.

 Valborg Aulin died in 1928.
-She is buried in the Nicolai church cemetery in Örebro.
+She is buried in Nikolai kyrkogård (the cemetery of Saint Nicholas Church) in Örebro.